RRFayad/node-ztm/README.md

 ### Implementing Google OAuth in our application

 - Setup Application in Google
+  - Look for OAuth Credential
     - Create OAuth Client ID
-  - Attention to the URIs
+    - Attention to the URIs => JavaScript Origins (my front end) and redurect URIs (the callback)

 ### Authentication Endpoints With Middleware